kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/opensearch.md

   pipelines:
     # You probably already have a traces pipeline, you don't have to change it.
     # Just add this one to your configuration.
 Just make sure to not have two
-    # pipelines with the same name
+    # pipelines with the same name.
     traces/1:
       receivers: [otlp] # your receiver
       processors: [batch] # make sure to add the batch processor